threeport/threeport/cmd/sdk/README.md

    user's SDK config.
    The user then adds the field attributes to those objects.
 1. Generates the source code boilerplate and scaffolding for all components of the project.
-This includes source code for the extension's API server and Threeport controllers.
+This includes source code for the module's API server and Threeport controllers.
    The user then adds the reconciliation logic to the controller scaffolding.

-This applies to core Threeport itself and independently developed extensions to Threeport.
+This applies to core Threeport itself and independently developed modules for Threeport.

-Any source code files with the suffix `_gen.go` are boilerplate that should not be edited by the SDK user developing Threeport or an extension.
+Any source code files with the suffix `_gen.go` are boilerplate that should not be edited by the SDK user developing Threeport or a module.
 These files include a header comment to this effect.

 Scaffolding that is intended for modification by the developer do not have the